Prostitution is not work: The crib sheet

 2) Prostitution is often compared to coal mining.
 Harms to coal miners are accidents that safety equipment aims to reduce; harms to prostituted women are intentionally inflicted on them.
 Pornography commonly portrays harming women as an attractive goal for consumers.

 3) Prostitution is often compared to low-paid McJob work.
-Fast food employees don’t need specialized social services to “help” them quit the way prostitution survivors need protecting from pimps.
-When prostituted women escape they are more often in the same situation as domestic violence victims, fleeing from imminent harm with only the clothes on their back and the fear of being recaptured in their minds.
+Fast food employees don’t need specialized social services to help them quit the way prostitution survivors need protecting from pimps.
+When prostituted women escape they’re more often in the same situation as domestic violence victims, fleeing from imminent harm with only the clothes on their back and the fear of recapture in their minds.

 4) Prostitution is often compared to cleaning toilets.
 Being forced by economic necessity to clean toilets every day would be deeply unpleasant but it isn’t rape and it doesn’t leave people with PTSD, sexually transmitted diseases, or unwanted pregnancies.
 Anyone who has both cleaned a toilet and engaged in sex could explain the vast differences in these two activities.